 Modafinil

-It should come as no surprise that modafinil is on my list of favorite nootropics.
-If you asked 10 experienced nootropic users what their favorites are, I'd expect at least 7 or 8 of them to mention modafinil.
+It should come as no surprise that modafinil is one of my all-time favorite nootropics.
+If you asked 10 experienced nootropic users what their favorite it, I'd expect at least 7 or 8 of them to mention modafinil.

-Modafinil ModafinilXLI first discovered modafinil maybe 8-10 years ago.
+Modafinil ModafinilXLI first discovered modafinil over a decade ago.
 The first time I tried it, the effects were subtle but noticeable.
-Normally, I'd get tired halfway through the day and my motivation would drop.
+Normally, I get tired halfway through the day and my motivation takes a dip.
 With modafinil, I stay alert and awake all day, skyrocketing my productivity.

 Some people like to take modafinil every day and there's nothing wrong with that.
 For me, I find it works best when only taken occasionally.
 I tried taking it daily for a while and found that the effects diminished over time.
 Some people also experience this but many do not.

-You can learn more about modafinil here: Modafinil – A Powerful and Popular Nootropic.
+You can learn a lot more about modafinil here: Modafinil – A Powerful and Popular Nootropic.

 Caffeine and L-Theanine

 I've always been a caffeine connoisseur.
 As a teen, I was all about Jolt Cola and Mountain Dew.
 In my twenties, I drank several cups of coffee every day.
-Now, I get most of my caffeine mostly from green tea but sometimes from supplements.
+Now, I get most of my caffeine mostly from green tea but sometimes from energy drinks or supplements.

-L Theanine and Caffeine AmazonWhen I take caffeine in pill form, I usually take it with l-theanine.
-I only discovered this combination a few years ago – maybe 7 or 8.
+L Theanine and Caffeine AmazonWhen I take caffeine in pill form, I usually take it with L-theanine.
+L-theanine is a naturally occurring substance found in green tea and can be relaxing, but without being sedating.
+I only discovered this combination about a decade ago.
 I'd read about this combo but didn't think it would have much of a noticeable effect.
 I couldn't have been more wrong.

-The first time I took caffeine and l-theanine together, I was surprised by how I felt and by how productive I was.
-I took 200 mg of caffeine and 400 mg of l-theanine and felt a sense of calm focus for most of the day.
+The first time I took caffeine and L-theanine together, I was surprised by how I felt and how productive I was.
+I took 200 mg of caffeine and 400 mg of L-theanine and felt a sense of calm focus for most of the day.

 I'd always liked the stimulation that caffeine gave me but not the jitters and crash that often came with it.
-When I took l-theanine with caffeine for the first time, all the negative effects of caffeine disappeared.
-My mind was clear and alert, my body relaxed yet ready for any activity.
+When I took L-theanine with caffeine for the first time, all the negative effects of caffeine disappeared.
+My mind was clear and alert and my body relaxed, yet ready for any activity.

 You can learn more about caffeine and l-theanine here: L-Theanine and Caffeine – The Perfect Combo.